Tanzu-Solutions-Engineering/spring-k8s-recpies/README.md

 # spring-k8s-recipes

 Recipes for deploying Spring + Tanzu products to an empty Kubernetes cluster.
-We provide recpies to deploy the componets below:
+We provide recipes to deploy the componets below:

 * Wavefront proxy for Tanzu Observability
 * Tanzu Build Service + Premium Buildpacks